aranbarri/linux-fan-check/README.md

 # Fan Checker for Linux with GUI

-This script detects if a cooling fan is present on a Linux system (e.g., Raspberry Pi).
+This script detects if a cooling fan is present on a Linux system.
 If no fan is found, it prompts the user with a graphical window asking whether to shut down the system.

 ## Features